mohammed-soff21/PrintMultiplicationTable/README.md

 # PrintMultiplicationTable

-A simple **C# Console Application** that reads an integer number from the user and prints the number of digits contains.
+A simple **C# Console Application** that reads an integer number from the user and prints its multiplication table from 1 to 12.
-This project is designed as a basic introduction to input/output operations, arithmetic operations, and logical operations in C#
+This project is designed as a basic introduction to input/output operations as well as arithmetic operations in C#

 ## Requirements
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download) (version 6.0 or later)